Pyrogallol hydroxytransferase

-Thus, the two substrates of this enzyme are 1,2,3,5-tetrahydroxybenzene and 1,2,3-trihydroxybenzene (pyrogallol), whereas its two products are 1,3,5-trihydroxybenzene (phloroglucinol) and 1,2,3,5-tetrahydroxybenzene.
+Pyrogallol hydroxytransferase is an enzyme that catalyzes a chemical reaction that converts pyrogallol to phloroglucinol by formation of the intermediate 1,2,3,5-tetrahydroxybenzene.

-This enzyme participates in benzoic acid degradation via CoA ligation.
+The enzyme isolated from the bacterium Pelobacter acidigallici contains molybdenum but the hydroxyl group which is initially added to pyrogallol does not come from water.
+Instead, some sulfoxides and aromatic N-oxides can provide these groups.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases.
 The systematic name of this enzyme class is 1,2,3,5-tetrahydroxybenzene:1,2,3-trihydroxybenzene hydroxytransferase.
 Other names in common use include 1,2,3,5-tetrahydroxybenzene hydroxyltransferase, 1,2,3,5-tetrahydroxybenzene:pyrogallol transhydroxylase, 1,2,3,5-tetrahydroxybenzene-pyrogallol hydroxyltransferase (transhydroxylase), pyrogallol hydroxyltransferase, 1,2,3,5-tetrahydroxybenzene:1,2,3-trihydroxybenzene hydroxyltransferase.